Q&A: A new energy policy to accelerate Asia’s energy transition

 The low-carbon energy transition will be a big challenge in Asia because most countries have depended on fossil fuels for a long time—and coal in particular.

 Coal has historically played an important role for many Asian countries, providing affordable energy to develop their economies and enable universal energy access.
-In 2018, coal generated almost 60% of electricity in Asia and it plays an outsized role in the bigger countries, generating 66.5% of all energy produced in the People’s Republic of China, 73.5% in India, 56.4% in Indonesia, 44.6% in Malaysia, and 52.1% in the Philippines.
-Coal-fired power stations often have a lifespan of more than 30 years while the average age of the Asian coal fleet is about 12 years.
+In 2018, coal generated almost 60% of electricity in Asia and it plays an outsized role in larger countries.
+For example coal generated around 73.5% of all energy produced in India, 66.5% in the People’s Republic of China, 56.4% in Indonesia, 52.1% in the Philippines, and 44.6% in Malaysia.
+Coal-fired power stations often have a lifespan of more than 30 years while the average age of Asia’s coal plants is about 12 years.
 This means that phasing out coal will be a complex and enduring process.

 On the other hand, it is impossible for any country to rely on a single source for affordable, reliable, sustainable, and modern energy in the near-term.
 Therefore, a well-balanced energy mix with an increasing share of renewable energy will be necessary for the foreseeable future in most Asian countries.